didomi/challenges/qa/README.md

 - How you would manage a database of tests that grows with new features
 - What tests would be run manually vs automatically
 - How the work of creating and automating test cases would be distributed between product managers, engineers, etc.
-- How every project that is part of the product (backend, frontend, SDKs) would be tested and you would test the whole chain
+- How every component that is part of the product (backend, frontend, SDKs) would be tested and you would test the whole chain

 From a user perspective, you can focus on designing a testing strategy for the most common scenario, which is the following: